Storrow Drive: Future

-The Storrow Drive Tunnel, through which Storrow Drive runs along the Esplanade just north of Clarendon, Berkeley and Arlington Streets, has been deteriorating since it was built in 1951.
-By mid-2007, the Department of Conservation and Recreation determined that repairing the tunnel may be impossible because it was not waterproofed when it was built, and damage in the intervening years has been significant.
-Consequently the tunnel may have to be rebuilt at a cost upward of $200 million, a project that would require closing critical sections of Storrow Drive to traffic.
+The Storrow Drive Tunnel north of Clarendon, Berkeley and Arlington Streets was built in 1951.
+By mid-2007, the Department of Conservation and Recreation determined that fully repairing extensive damage to the tunnel may be impossible because it was not waterproofed when it was built.
+Rebuilding was projected to cost hundreds of millions and closure of the critical highway.

-Despite the chaos this project would cause to drivers, it also could present an opportunity for the city to improve the area.
-For example, former Boston Mayor Thomas Menino proposed covering Storrow Drive near the pedestrian Arthur Fiedler Bridge, replacing the old overpass with a wide, ground-level park space that would better connect the green space of Boston's Public Garden with the Esplanade.
+Former Boston Mayor Thomas Menino proposed covering Storrow Drive near the pedestrian Arthur Fiedler Bridge, replacing the old overpass with a wide, ground-level park space that would better connect the green space of the Public Garden with the Esplanade.
+Former Massachusetts Secretary of Transportation Fred Salvucci suggested that the roadway should be removed in a 2009 interview.

-Other plans for the road propose closing it to traffic on Sunday mornings in the summer, much as is done across the river on Memorial Drive in Cambridge.
-This would create a recreational area for walking, biking and roller blading on weekends, though this has been criticized as unnecessary due to the presence of the nearby Esplanade paths and the existing Memorial Drive road closure.
-Regardless, Storrow Drive east of Massachusetts Avenue is usually closed to traffic and open to pedestrians and cyclists during the Independence Day (July 4) celebration at the Esplanade.